-- Identifying children who may have SEN - Maintaining high aspirations for all pupils, including those who have SEN - Ensuring that pupils in most need have the most expert support - Focus on enabling pupils to make the best possible progress, and to increase their independence, so that they are well prepared for the future. - There is a very well-understood view of how to help an individual become self-reliant and independent. - Ambitions and views expressed by the young people are taken into account when devising the curriculum and style of support. - Providing appropriately differentiated work. - Including individual targets in planning and teaching. - Attending reviews for children at all stages of the SEN register.
+- Identifying children who may have SEN - Maintaining high aspirations for all pupils, including those who have SEN - Ensuring that pupils in most need have the most expert support - Ensuring that all advice received from professionals regarding their pupils is put into plans and acted upon to support pupil learning. - Focus on enabling pupils to make the best possible progress, and to increase their independence, so that they are well prepared for the future. - There is a very well-understood view of how to help an individual become self-reliant and independent. - Ambitions and views expressed by the young people are taken into account when devising the curriculum and style of support. - Providing appropriately differentiated work.

+- Writing and reviewing plans - Including individual targets in planning and teaching - Attending reviews for children at all stages of the SEN register.